 When: The tour is offered 2-3 times a week.
 Usually, Friday tours are a 2pm while all other tours are at 11am.
 Check out the Reservations page for available dates.

-Where to Meet: We will meet at the Harbor outside the entrance to the Santa Barbara Maritime Museum.
+Where to Meet: We will meet at the Harbor outside the entrance to the Santa Barbara Maritime Museum (113 Harbor Way).
 Look for John wearing a red baseball cap.
 Please be there 10 minutes ahead of your tour start time!

 Tour Route: From the Maritime Museum at the Harbor (113 Harbor Way) to the Visitor Center (1 Garden Street)